Arculus-Holdings-L-L-C/zwallet/content/account/payment_uri.md

 The Receive/Payment URI page is for making QR codes that encode

-1. your receiving address (shielded or transparent)
+1. the payment URI QR (or address if amount is zero)
+2. the payment URI
+3. If the coin supports UA, list of receivers included in the address
+4. Copy URI to clipboard
-2. an amount requested in coins
+5. an amount requested in coins
-3. or in fiat currency
+6. or in fiat currency
-4. and a memo text
+7. and a memo text
-5. Once you fill these fields, tap the "Make QR" button to update the QR code.

-If you don't tap the button, the QR code is just your receiving address.
-You can also tap the QR code to refresh it.
+8. Reset values to default

 ## Quick Actions